gabeballweg/cinemanalysis/README.md

 ## System Overview

-Cinemanalysis is a personal movie tracking dashboard with three main components that work together:
+Cinemanalysis is a dashboard that tracks personal movie-watching data with three main components that work together:

 - **`index.html`** — the dashboard, hosted on GitHub Pages, reads data from a Google Sheet and renders charts and stats
 - **`log.html`** — a custom logging form, also hosted on GitHub Pages, that uses the TMDB API to auto-fill movie metadata and submits entries to the Google Sheet via a Google Apps Script endpoint
 - **Google Apps Script** — a serverless endpoint deployed from within the Google Sheet that receives POST requests from `log.html` and appends rows to the sheet

 External services used:
-- **TMDB (The Movie Database)** — provides movie search autocomplete, and auto-fills title, director, runtime, genres, and cast
+- **TMDB (The Movie Database)** - provides movie search autocomplete, and auto-fills title, director, runtime, genres, and cast
-- **Google Sheets** — the data store; published as a CSV that `index.html` fetches directly
+- **Google Sheets** - the data store; published as a CSV that `index.html` fetches directly
-- **Google Apps Script** — the write endpoint that `log.html` posts to
+- **Google Apps Script** - the write endpoint that `log.html` posts to
-- **GitHub Pages** — hosts both HTML files
+- **GitHub Pages** - hosts both HTML files

 ---